rileymcaz/assignments/HA1.md

 #### Column 1

 The first column should be 500 pixels wide.
-In it should be a single box with a two pixel black border with black lines.
+In it should be a single box with a two pixel black border with dashed lines.
 There should be at least five pixels of spacing between the border and anything inside of it.
 Within the box there should be: